 You can find this Office 365 MFA portal if you go to the Azure portal, open the ‘Azure Active Directory‘ blade, click on the ‘Users‘ tab and from there hit ‘Multi-Factor Authentication‘.

 Once you’re in the Office 365 MFA portal please hit the ‘Users‘ tab and make sure that the accounts which you want to enable for password-less have a ‘Multi-Factor Auth Status‘ of ‘Disabled‘.
 We need to do this as this could affect the behavior of MFA prompts and therefore also the password-less prompts and experience.

-Now you’ve verified that the user is disabled in the Office 365 MFA portal let’s make sure that the user preview feature ‘Users can use preview features for registering and managing security info – enhanced‘ is turned on.
+Now you’ve verified that the user is disabled in the Office 365 MFA portal let’s make sure that the user feature ‘Users can use the combined security information registration experience‘ is turned on.
 This feature will let you use the new MFA & SSPR (Self-Service Password Reset) enrollment feature and will therefore also enable the user to use password-less features like the Authenticator app or FIDO2 keys.

 Now when this is all done and configured, let’s create a conditional access rule which will prompt the user for MFA, this is not required but strongly recommended as the password-less screen can also be bypassed by clicking ‘Use your password instead‘ and besides that it’s also an extra security measurement which you should consider to implement and required for Windows Hello for Business (hybrid) enrollments (explained in the next blog of these series).

 Now to create the conditional access rule for MFA go to the ‘Azure Active Directory blade‘ within the Azure Portal.
 From there select the ‘Security‘ blade and hit ‘Conditional Access‘.
 From here you can create a new conditional access policy by clicking on ‘New Policy‘.